-A student who has been granted classified standing is advanced to candidacy after a request is filed for graduation by the student and an affirmative recommendation is made by the graduate program adviser.
-An overall minimum grade-point average of 3.0 (B) for all postbaccalaureate course work and an overall minimum grade-point average of 3.0 for all Study Plan course work is required.
+A student who has been granted classified standing is advanced to candidacy after a request is filed and the fee is paid for graduation by the student and an affirmative recommendation is made by the graduate program adviser.
+An overall minimum graduate grade-point average of 3.0 (B) for all 400- and 500-level coursework attempted subsequent to admission to a degree program, including all transfer work and previous coursework approved for use in the graduate career, and an overall minimum grade-point average of 3.0 for all Study Plan coursework is required.
 Other scholastic, professional and personal standards, the passing of examinations, and other qualifications, may be required.